 Protecting your business against chargebacks

-Although disputes can happen to any business owner, there are steps you can take to avoid them altogether and deal with them more quickly.
-Use these nine tips before you start projects and as you’re accepting payments to successfully protect your business.
+Although disputes can happen to any business owner, there are steps you can take to avoid them altogether and deal with them quickly.
+Use these nine strategies before you start projects and as you’re accepting payments to protect your business and your time.

 1. Evaluate and establish trust with your client

-Meeting your potential clients in person (or virtually) to conduct consultation calls is one way to vet the legitimacy of your client and understand their needs.
-While you’re evaluating their fit for your business, consider if they’ve worked with other types of businesses or have the budget to be able to move forward.
+Meeting your potential clients in person (or virtually) to conduct a consultation call is one way to vet client legitimacy.
+While you’re evaluating their fit for your business, consider if they’ve worked with other independent businesses and have the budget to move forward.

 2. Determine who will be making payments

-When you’re ready to book with someone, you should also understand who will be making payments before you even send your first invoice.
-One common cause of disputes is “friendly fraud”; when a friend or relative of your client makes a payment on your behalf (or your client uses someone else’s card to make their payment).
+Before your client books, find out who will be making payments before you send your first invoice.
+One common cause of disputes is “friendly fraud;” when a friend or relative of your client makes a payment on their behalf (or your client uses someone else’s card to make their payment).

 Friendly Fraud: When someone else pays for services on behalf of someone, then issues a dispute if they forget about the charge or don’t recognize it on their statement.

 When this happens, the cardholder might not recognize the charge on their statement or forget what the charge is for.
-This can lead to the cardholder initiating a dispute for payment towards your services.
-Before you accept payments, be sure to avoid miscommunication and make sure you’re both aligned on where the payments will come from.
+This can lead to the cardholder initiating a dispute for payment toward your services.
+Before you accept payments, avoid miscommunication and make sure you’re both aligned on where the payments will come from.

 3. Maintain a solid line of communication with your client

 When banks review disputes, they’ll look for indications that the cardholder (your client) connected with the merchant (you) regarding the charge.
-If you have that evidence, it will validate it and increase the chances of resolving the dispute in your favor.
+If you have that evidence, it will validate that the charge is legitimate and increase the chances of resolving the dispute in your favor.
 Always ensure you’re following up with emails, recording virtual meetings, keeping text messages, and establishing timelines to keep track of work.

-4. Make sure your client knows what to expect on their CC statement
+4. Make sure your client knows what to expect on their credit card statement

-While HoneyBook always includes your full business name in statement descriptors for payments, oftentimes, credit card companies will abbreviate or shorten your business name.
+While HoneyBook always includes your full business name in statement descriptors for payments, oftentimes credit card companies will abbreviate or shorten your business name on the statement.
 It could end up showing fewer characters than it actually is, especially if your client views their statement on mobile.
-A great precaution to take would be to inform your client or the cardholder that your business name may appear shortened or abbreviated on their statement.
+A great precaution would be to inform your client or the cardholder that your business name may appear shortened or abbreviated on their statement.

 5. Document proof of services